 Bed bug infestations peak in the summer.
 More than half of pest control professionals in the study said they receive the most bed bug complaints during this season and cited increased travel during this time of the year as a possible cause.

 Pest control professionals most commonly encounter bed bugs in permanent and temporary dwellings like single-family homes, apartments/condominiums, hotels/motels, and nursing homes.
-However, bed bugs can be found in a variety of other places like schools and day care centers, office buildings, college dorms, hospitals, and on public transportation.
+However, bed bugs can be found in a variety of other places like schools and daycare centers, office buildings, college dorms, hospitals, and public transportation.